RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	archiving	involves	static	copies	of	data	for preservation,	where	technologies	such	as	encryption	would	be appropriate.
 The	use	of	DRM	or	DLP	would	not	be	necessary	or appropriate	because	the	data	is	not	being	transmitted,	shared,	or consumed	in	this	phase.

-### Question # 15 - In	order	to	move	quickly	from	your	traditional	data	center	to	a	cloud environment,	you	want	your	storage	to	resemble	the	same	directory structure	you	currently	have.
+### Question # 15 - In	order	to	move	quickly	from	your	traditional	data	center	to	a	cloud environment,	you	want	your	[storage	to	resemble	the	same	directory structure]	you	currently	have.
 Which	cloud	storage	type	will	be	your	best option?
 A.	Object
 B.	Structured
 C.	Volume
 D.	Unstructured

 Answer: C.

-Volume	storage,	used	with	Infrastructure	as	a	Service	(IaaS),	is	a logical	storage	volume	that	is	mounted	and	used	much	like	a traditional	file	system	on	a	virtual	machine.
+**Volume	storage,	used	with	Infrastructure	as	a	Service	(IaaS),	is	a logical	storage	volume	that	is	mounted	and	used	much	like	a traditional	file	system	on	a	virtual	machine**.
 It	allows	for	directory structures	and	naming	conventions,	the	same	as	a	legacy	system, along	with	the	same	kind	of	file	permissions	and	controls.
 It	would make	for	the	easiest	and	quickest	transition	for	a	system	or	application to	a	cloud	environment.

 A	is	incorrect	because	object	storage	is	an	external	storage	system	that uses	an	opaque	file	handler	or	descriptor	to	catalog	and	access	items.
 It	does	not	resemble	a	traditional	directory	structure	and	would	not	be applicable	to	this	type	of	situation.